ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-2. Types of Glue
+2. Types of Referral Glue

    This section describes different types of glue that may be found in DNS referral responses.
 Note that the type of glue depends on the QNAME.
 A particular record can be in-domain glue for one response and sibling glue for another.

 2.1.
-In-Domain Glue
+In-Domain Referral Glue

    The following is a simple example of glue records present in the delegating zone "test" for the child zone "foo.test".
 The